Briefing

 This Briefing is now over.
 For a recording of the briefing, please click here, or find the link down below.

-Note: Not all attachments are visible to the general public
+Note: Not all attachments are visible to the general public.
+Research URLs will go live after the embargo ends.

-• Australian Academy of Technology and Engineering
+Other Australian Academy of Technology and Engineering, Web page Link to images

-Media contact details for this story are only visible to registered journalists.
+Contact details are only visible to registered journalists.